saratbarros/Calculator/README.md

    3. Pressing "clear" should wipe out any existing data.. make sure the user is really starting fresh after pressing "clear"
    4. Display a snarky error message if the user tries to divide by 0... don't let it crash your calculator!
 7. Advanced: Users can get floating point numbers if they do the math required to get one, but they can't type them in yet.
 Add a `.` button and let users input decimals!
 Make sure you don't let them type more than one though: `12.3.56.5`.
 It is hard to do math on these numbers. \(disable the decimal button if there's already one in the display\)
-8. Advanced: Make it look nice!
-This can be a good portfolio project... but not if it's UGLY.
-At least make the  operations a different color from the keypad buttons.
-9. Advanced: Add a "backspace" button, so the user can undo if they click the wrong number.
+8. Advanced: Add a "backspace" button, so the user can undo if they click the wrong number.
-10. Advanced: Add keyboard support!
+9. Advanced: Add keyboard support!